alexiarangelk/butterfly-hackathon-team/README.md

 Amber Weihrich
 Sonya Babski

-- App created wtih React
+- App created wtih Python Flask
 - Using Github for project tracking, collaboration, and organization
 - Butterfly + flower identification classification model will be created with python